-- Receiving clear, consistent and effective mentoring in how to engage in professional development with clear intentions for impact on pupil outcomes, sustained over time with built-in opportunities for practice. - b) Receiving clear, consistent and effective mentoring on the duties relating to Part 2 of the Teachers' Standards.

-And - following expert input - by taking opportunities to practise, receive feedback and improve at:
+- Receiving clear, consistent and effective mentoring in how to engage in professional development with clear intentions for impact on pupil outcomes, sustained over time with built-in opportunities for practice. - b) Receiving clear, consistent and effective mentoring on the duties relating to Part 2 of the Teachers' Standards. - And following expert input by taking opportunities to practise, receive feedback and improve at: - c) Strengthening pedagogical and subject knowledge by participating in wider networks.

-- c) Strengthening pedagogical and subject knowledge by participating in wider networks. - d) Learning to extend subject and pedagogic knowledge as part of the lesson preparation process. - e) Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment. - f) Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement. - g) Engaging critically with research and using evidence to critique practice.
+d) Learning to extend subject and pedagogic knowledge as part of the lesson preparation. - Learning to extend subject and pedagogic knowledge as part of the lesson preparation process. - e) Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment. - f) Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement. - g) Engaging critically with research and using evidence to critique practice.